micmejia/bible-dump/AMPC/1 Kings/1 Kgs 1.md

-He conferred with [^b]Joab son of Zeruiah [David's half sister] and with Abiathar the priest, and they followed Adonijah and helped him.
+He conferred with Joab son of Zeruiah [David's half sister] and with Abiathar the priest, and they followed Adonijah and helped him.